google/applied-machine-learning-intensive/v2/02_data/03_visualizations/slides.md

 ![](res/heatmap.png)

 <!--
-Here we have a heatmap of the pin numbers in the previous dataset.
+Here we have a heatmap of the PIN numbers in the previous dataset.
 The first two digits are along the x-axis and the last two digits are along the y-axis.
 In this particular map yellow means that the pattern occurs more often.

 What patterns do you see?

-Note that the dark square on the right represents a very unpopular pin.
+Note that the dark square on the right represents a very unpopular PIN.

 Image Details:
 * [heatmap.png](http://www.google.com): Copyright Google